🎯 Bottom Line Up Front

 Key insight: Complete transparency about treatment history combined with strong documentation of recovery milestones leads to the best underwriting outcomes.

 The application process for life insurance after anorexia requires careful preparation and strategic timing.
 Full disclosure is essential—insurance companies have access to prescription databases and medical records that will reveal treatment history.
 The goal is to present a comprehensive picture of successful recovery rather than minimize past struggles.
-Many applicants worry that any eating disorder history results in automatic decline, but insurers are more concerned with current stability and recovery duration than past severity.
 The key is providing context that demonstrates insight, treatment compliance, and sustained recovery.

 Important Timing Considerations

 Never apply during active treatment or within 2 years of weight restoration.
 Wait at least 12 months after any hospitalization or intensive treatment program.
 If you’ve had a relapse, reset the clock and wait for re-established stability.
-The longer you can demonstrate sustained recovery, the better your rates will be.
-Consider your long-term insurance needs and whether waiting another year could significantly improve your options.
+The longer you demonstrate sustained recovery, the better your rates will be.

 For those facing traditional coverage challenges, our guide on Top 10 Best No-Exam Life Insurance Companies (2025 Update) provides valuable alternatives.